Understanding cash-out refinancing

 How to qualify for a cash-out refinance

-A cash-out refinance carries many of the same requirements as a conventional mortgage or traditional refinance.
+A cash-out refinance carries many of the same requirements as a conventional mortgage or traditional mortgage refinance.
 Lenders differ, but the common eligibility requirements for a cash-out refinance include:

 Good credit score